SergUdo/Calendar/README.md

 # Calendar

 Web application example.
-The calendar is made on Ruby He Rails.
+The calendar is made on Ruby on Rails.

 Ruby version - `2.6.3`